ayourtch/rsp10/README.md

 ```

 If you do not have these installed, the compilation will fail.
-When you have them installed, running the example looks as follows:
+When you have them installed, clone this repository and then run the example:

 ```
 ubuntu@host:~/rsp10$ cargo run --example simple